topos-protocol/dev-portal/content/module-3/1-create-your-messaging-protocol.md

 1- An arbitrary business logic is executed on the sending subnet

-2- A specific event is emitted on the sending subnet in order to announce the cross-subnet message
+2- A specific event is emitted on the sending subnet to announce the cross-subnet message

 3- A specific transaction is sent to the receiving subnet in order to validate and execute the cross-subnet message